 This dish pairs perfectly with garlic bread and simple salad.
 And lots of wine. ;)

-You can absolutely make this a day or two before hand.
+You can absolutely make this a day or two ahead of time.
 Simply keep it tightly wrapped in the fridge and warm it up when ready to serve.
-Just make sure to keep in covered and cook it at a lower heat, like 300 degrees F, so that it doesn’t dry out.
+Just make sure to keep it covered and cook it at a lower heat, like 300 degrees F, so that it doesn’t dry out.

 This dish works amazingly as a burrito filling!
 I can attest because I’ve done it.
 Simply load up a tortilla, close it up, and grill it till crispy.
 Yum!